 Advertises your Home Skillfully

-Advertising your home for sale is not only your realtor’s job, it’s their expertise.
+Advertising a client’s home for sale is not only the realtor’s job, it’s their expertise.
+Home sellers want agents that are experts at advertising.

-Expect your realtor to know how to stage your home for a professional photoshoot to get high-quality marketing materials to show off your home with.
+Expect your realtor to know how to stage your home for a professional photoshoot to get high-quality marketing materials to show off your home.
 Your real estate agent will show your home on the platforms they perform the best with.

-Some are “micro influencers” in their locality and will attract buyers through social media, but most will use Multiple Listing Service along with a slew of other traditional and digital marketing tactics that they have practiced and refined.
+Some are “micro-influencers” in their locality and will attract buyers through social media, but most will use MLS (or Multiple Listing Service) along with a slew of other traditional and digital marketing tactics that they have practiced and refined.

 When you have a listing agent assist in advertising, it allows them to sell 34.7% faster than homes that are For Sale By Owner (FSBO).